syzwina/quartz/content/notes/Recipes/Pancakes.md

 ---
 title: "Pancakes"
 ---
-I LOVE this pancakes!
+I LOVE these pancakes!
 I got this recipe from this [youtube video](https://youtu.be/18Q2xVQoNfA)!
 I found this recipe when I was little, and have been using it since!

 Ingredients: